How To Use Alligator Indicator In Your Trading

 When the Alligator is feeding, watch for pullbacks against the main trend direction and trade those moves with a pullback strategy.

-As with any trading strategy, it is vital that you test it, lay out a trading plan, and ensure risk management is priority one.
+As with any trading strategy, it is vital that you test it, lay out a trading plan, and ensure risk management is the priority.
 Trading the financial markets is not as easy as many make it out to be.

 Author: CoachShane